|

 Cache buffer LRU chain

-latch
+latch |

-need to move buffers based on the LRU block replacement policy in the buffer cache
+Processes need to get this latch when they need to move buffers based on the LRU block replacement policy in the buffer cache

 The

-in order to introduce a new block into the buffer cache and when writing a buffer back to disk, specifically when trying to scan the LRU (least recently used) chain containing all the dirty blocks in the buffer cache.
+cache buffer lru chain latch is acquired in order to introduce a new block into the buffer cache and when writing a buffer back to disk, specifically when trying to scan the LRU (least recently used) chain containing all the dirty blocks in the buffer cache.
 Competition for the cache buffers lru chain

 latch is symptomatic of intense buffer cache